This dairy free fudge is smooth, creamy, and so delicious, you would never guess it is free of dairy and the other most common allergens!)

 - Line an 8-inch square pan with foil, extending it over the edges of the pan.
-In a small bowl, combine the Vance's Darifree and hot water.
-Set aside.
 Put the sunflower butter in a medium bowl and the chocolate chips into another medium bowl.

-- Cool in the refrigerator until cooled completely, about 1 hour.
+- Cool completely in the refrigerator, about 1 hour.
 Remove from the pan and place the chocolate layer down on a cutting board.
 Remove the foil.
-Cut into 1-1/2 inch squares.
+Cut into 1 inch squares.
 Store in an air tight container.